 How do I search BIROn?

-- It also links to an by more specific data like author, date or title.
+- It also links to an by more specific criteria like author, date or title.

 - Use the refine option to narrow your results further.

-- Search inside files with the Full Text field.
+- Search full-text files with the Full Text field.
 For example, looking for a specific phrase like "near-earth cosmic environment".
 This also works in the basic search.

 How do I browse BIROn?

-- The top navigation bar enables browsing by Year, School, and Author.
+- The top (blue) navigation bar enables browsing by Year, School, Author, Journal Title and Output Type.
 Click on the link to see a list for each.

 Can I save my searches?

-- Logged-in, registered users who perform a search will see an option to Save.
-You can then configure alerts for new content meeting your search criteria.
-View your saved searches by following the link in the tabs bar.
+- Registered users who perform a search will see an option to Save.
+You can then configure alerts for any new content meeting your search criteria.
+View your saved searches by following the link in the grey nav bar.

 - Non-registered users, (i.e. students and non Birkbeck-affiliated researchers) can set up an RSS/Atom feed for each search to keep up to date with new entries matching your search criteria.